 On October 2, 1942, 300 Jews fled Frampol during the deportations to death camps.
 Some of them had acquired guns earlier and had them hidden in the forests.
 This group joined with Korczynski's Armia Ludowa unit and was wiped out before the end of 1943.

+In the vicinity of Majdan Tyszowski, Tomaszow Lubelski county, a Jewish partisan unit commanded by a Jew from Lublin named Tsadok (Tzadik or Chudak) established contact with the local unit of the Armia Krajowa.
 After a successful joint operation, the Armia Krajowa unit invited the Jewish combatants for a feast.
 The Jews were first served poisoned vodka and then fired upon.
 No one survived (source: Unequal Victims: Poles and Jews during World War).

 Groups form East of Lublin: There were more than a dozen Russian partisan groups in the Lublin district.
 There was significant overlap between the Russian partisan groups in the Lublin district and both the Red Army and the Armia Ludowa.
 One of the earliest Russian partisan group was called the Fioder group (also Pushkin's group, or Imienia Jozefa Bema).
 It consisted of both Jewish and non-Jewish Russian fighters, mostly escaped prisoners of war, and had around 40 unskilled fighters.
 It's leader was Fioder Kovalov (partisan name: Teodor Albrecht), a Soviet officer and escaped POW, and the group fought in the Makoszka forest near Parczew.
 The first battle of Fioder's partisans took place in November 1942.
 The partisans tried to beat off a German assault on a forest where a group of Parczew Jews were hiding.
 But the partisans were forced to retreat, and most of the Jews were killed on the spot.
 On Dec.
 6-8, 1942, the partisans fought another battle in the Parczew forests.
 In spite of having considerable police and military forces, the Germans suffered significant losses while the partisans managed to successfully extract themselves out of the encirclement.
 On December 17, 1942 the Fioder unit captured the town of Ostrow Lubelski, killing a policeman and wounding a few others.
 During this battle a Polish police post was attacked, a post office, a dairy factory assisting the German war effort, and a German government office were destroyed.
 In the spring of 1943, Fioder's forces joined with Grynszpan's group.
 In the second half of 1943 and the beginning of 1944 Ostrow Lubelski was under the control of the Communist AL (Armia Ludowa).
 The following Jewish members were killed in action around Passover, 1943: Chuna Kot, Lejb Grinblat, Hersz Rodzinek, Yosef Waserman and Itzak Tarif.
 Eventually Fioder is believed to have gone into Russian territory (further east).